MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/ConvertFrom-SecureString.md

 > [!NOTE]
 > Note that per [DotNet](/dotnet/api/system.security.securestring?view=netcore-2.1#remarks), the
-> contents of a SecureString are not encrypted.
+> contents of a SecureString are not encrypted on non-Windows systems.

 ## EXAMPLES